joneit/mnm/README.md

 })(module, module.exports)
 ```

-(Actually the first parameter `module` in the above examples is not really needed in the above since it's a global, but I think it's clearer this way.)
+(Actually the first parameter, `module,` in the above examples is not really needed because it's a global; and exports is only really needed when used.
+Nevertheless, I think it's clearer this way.)

 Your main file (let's call it **index.html**) might look like this:
 ```html